cs207-group-11/cs207-FinalProject/docs/Final/documentation.md

 .travis.yml
 ```

-In this directory, we have two Python modules, named `AutoDiff.py` and `BasicMath.py`. `AutoDiff.py` is the core of the project and contains the main algorithms and data structures.
+In this directory, we have two Python modules, named `VayDiff.py` and `BasicMath.py`. `VatDiff.py` is the core of the project and contains the main algorithms and data structures.
 In addition, we include elementary functions (outlined in the implementation section) in the  `BasicMath.py` file.
 For scalar input, they work exactly like Numpy.
-However, if the input is DualNumber object, they will return another DualNumber object containing the results.
+However, if the input is Variable object, they will return another Variable object containing the results.

-A series of tests are written to provide full coverage of all the functions and classes defined in AutoDiff, and are stored in the `tests` folder.
+A series of tests are written to provide full coverage of all the functions and classes defined in VayDiff, and are stored in the `tests` folder.
 In order to facilitate code integration, we use `TravisCI` and `Coveralls` to automate the testing process for every commit and push to the Github repository.

-For the time being, AutoDiff package is not distributed on PyPI.
-Instead, any user can download or clone this project repository into their personal work directory.
-Installing this package can be done via command line interface with `pip3 install -r requirements.txt`.
-A detailed guide of installation can be found in the **How to Install and Use AutoDiff** section in this guide.

 ## Implementation